logTank/client-javascript/README.md

     LT.log("simple string message", "tag.subtag");
     LT.log({ error: "error title", code: 123, exception: errObject }, "tag.errors.subsubtag");
+    LT.log({ error: "error title", code: 123, exception: errObject }, "tag.errors.subsubtag", true);
     LT.log({ error: "error title", code: 123, exception: errObject });
     ...

 ### Parameters:

 1. Parameter: Error message (simple string) or JSON object with properties.
 Any JSON object is valid.
 It will be serialized with `JSON.stringify`
 2. Parameter: *tags*, which can be used by logTank to route the message to different sources. *Tags* can consit of lower-case characters and numbers and are seperated with dots (`.`).
+3. Parameter: *instantly*, which tells if the message should be sent immediately to the server, or only later together with all the other messages.
+By default messages are only sent every 2s to not overload the browser.
+However if it is an exception you probably want to send it instantly.

 ## Logging exceptions